-Rationale: The Climate Commitment from Second Nature includes this assessment.
+Rationale: The Climate Commitment from Second Nature is broader than the Carbon Commitment, and includes this assessment.
 It usually includes several sections, including analysis of resilience of social, human, natural, financial, and physical attributes of our campus and community.

 Action: Outline a plan for completion of this assessment.